 The exhibition is accompanied by a fully illustrated catalogue with new essays by exhibition curators Jay Clarke and Rachel Federman, and by art historian Thomas Crow.

-Bridget Riley Drawings: From the Artist’s Studio is co-organized by the Morgan Library & Museum, the Art Institute of Chicago, and the Hammer Museum.
+Bridget Riley Drawings: From the Artist’s Studio is co-organized by the Art Institute of Chicago, the Hammer Museum, and the Morgan Library & Museum.